 Safety, Features & Options

 In crash tests by the Insurance Institute of Highway Safety, the Optima earned top marks in front, side, rear and roof-strength evaluations, earning IIHS' Top Safety Pick status.
 Standard features include six airbags, all-disc antilock brakes, active front head restraints and an electronic stability system.
 One oversight: The rear center seat — the safest position for backseat passengers — lacks a head restraint.
-Click here for a complete list of safety features or here for our evaluation of its child-safety seats.
+Click here for a complete list of safety features.

 The $18,995 Optima LX is well-equipped with features like USB/iPod integration, steering-wheel audio controls, air conditioning and keyless entry.
 At the top end, the equipment list reads like that of a big luxury sedan: heated and cooled front seats, xenon high-intensity-discharge headlights, heated rear seats and a heated steering wheel.
 Fully loaded, an Optima SX tops out around $30,000 — similar to a top-line Accord or Camry.